jyabrow/gcp-dev-tools/README.md

 wrapping it all up for production.

-The procedures documented below require a number of complicated invocations of gcloud, gsutil, ssh, and Windows command-line utilities,
+The procedures documented below require a number of complicated invocations of gcloud, gsutil, ssh, and Windows command-line utilities.
+The scripts do most of the heavy-lifting

 ## Target System Structure